SolarPanelsForFarms.uk

 Zero capital, zero risk solar for UK farms.
 A third-party investor finances and maintains the system; you pay only for the electricity it generates.

 A Power Purchase Agreement (PPA) is a long-term contract where an investor or developer installs a solar system on your farm at no cost to you, and in return sells you the electricity it generates at a fixed, discounted unit rate.
 You pay for what you use; they own the asset.
+A farm solar PPA is the main route to zero-capex solar for an agricultural business that does not want to (or cannot) fund the system itself.

 How it works